Subscription 790/year or 195/quarter

 For Badiou, the answer to this misery, the total domination of capitalism, is to try to develop a strategy.
 The space occupation movements and other protest movements of the day, which Badiou is obviously sympathetic to, are left hanging in purely tactical gestures: they occupy places they mobilize against savings plans – but they cannot reach and act strategically.
 They don't because they lack an idea.
 Hence the importance of getting the communist idea presented, finding out what it consists of today.

-Personalizedorientering.
+Disorientation.
 According to Badiou, the communist idea has developed in phases since the beginning of the 19th century.
 In the time before 1848, the idea was still in its infancy.
-But in the period from 1848 to 1871, it broke through and became a real idea that oriented political action.
-In this phase, it was especially ideas of uprising and movement that were important.
-After the defeat of the Paris Commune, the communist idea was pushed into the background and then reappeared in the early 20th century, where we get the next big stage, which goes from 1905 to 1976.
-During this period, of course, it is the party and the state that are the central categories, and the major revolutionary projects were the Soviet Union and China, both of which sought to implement the communist idea.
+But in the period from 1848 to 1871 it broke through and became an actual idea that oriented political action.
+In this phase, it was especially ideas about uprising and movement that were important.
+After the suppression of the Paris Commune, the communist idea was pushed into the background and then reappeared at the beginning of the 20th century, when we get the next big stage, which runs from 1905 to 1976.
+In this period, of course, it is the party and the state that are the central categories, and the major revolutionary projects were the Soviet Union and China, both of which attempted to implement the communist idea.
 As you know, those projects ran into the sand, and have since been endowed with totalitarian connotations.
-The emancipatory perspective that, according to Badiou, was in both Soviet communism and in Mao's communism, has been attempted to conceal.
-The dominance of capitalism is, in fact, to a large extent an attempt to make it impossible to read and relaunch the previous attempts to be true to the communist idea.
-Desorienteringone thus takes the form of a destruction of the former strategic positions, they are transformed into «opake [obscure, ed. note] pathologies ».
+The emancipatory perspective, which according to Badiou was in both Soviet communism and Mao's communism, has been tried to be hidden.
+Capitalism's dominance is to a large extent an attempt to make impossible a reading and relaunch of the previous attempts to be faithful to the communist idea.
+The disorientation thus takes the form of a destruction of the former strategic positions, they are transformed into «opaque [unclear, ed. note] pathologies».

 Communism reformed.
 Today communism is Stalin's squealing processes, Gulag and Pol Pot.
 That is why the space occupation movements are stuck in ideas of direct democracy and immediacy, or reject the political.
 They cannot activate the historical realizations of the communist idea.
 But we need to move on, according to Badiou, who argues that we are in the final phase of a reactionary period that has lasted for little 40 years.
 We are about to reinvent the Communist idea in a new edition, but we are not there yet.
 Instead of rejecting the political as it happens in the space occupation movements because a depoliticization has taken place in society in general, there has to be repoliticization.
 Here Badiou places himself somewhere other than, for example, Agamben and Comité Invisible, both seeking a position beyond political and ethical.
 Badiou will re-politicize in response to the primacy of the economy, back to communism as idea and commitment.